ezEngine/docs-src/pages/docs/physics/jolt/jolt-overview.md

 ## Working with Jolt

-The most important Jolt functionality is exposed through components, as well as through [TypeScript](../../custom-code/typescript/typescript-overview.md).
+The most important Jolt functionality is exposed through components.

 When you write custom C++ code, you can access the most important functionality, like raycasts and shape queries, through the abstract `ezPhysicsWorldModuleInterface`, which is implementation independent.
 If you need to access Jolt features that are not exposed in EZ, you can cast that interface to `ezJoltWorldModule` and directly work with the `JPH::PhysicsSystem`.
 For Jolt details, refer to its [documentation](https://github.com/jrouwe/JoltPhysics).